 If the text within the parentheses is syntactically integrated with the surrounding sentence, keep the end punctuation outside the parentheses—for example:

 - Punctuating parentheses is easy (if you know where to put the period).

 But parenthetical information does not always have to be syntactically integrated.
 For example, a ‘with’ is implied but omitted at the start of this parenthetical text:

 … Trump grew up in a big house (some two dozen rooms, twenty-foot Georgian columns on the portico) in the same borough of New York.
 [New Yorker]

-Most of the guests had hamburgers.
+- Most of the guests had hamburgers.
 (The only exception was Ralph.)
 They were made to each guest’s specific order.

 When parenthetical text takes a question mark or exclamation point, put this punctuation within the parentheses—for example:

 - We saw a small, red bird (a cardinal?) in the tree.